-- Should include an explanation of why the student failed to meet SAP. - Should explain what has changed that will allow the student to make SAP. - Additional documentation required; see appeals form. - Outcome is a Professional Judgment decision, case-by-case and not capricious nor discriminatory. - Progress Report may be required prior to final determination. - Effective 2011-12 academic year.
-Students may be granted only one (1) appeal. - Remedial Courses: Remedial courses are eligible for funding only if recommended on a student's educational plan by an academic counselor.
+- Should include an explanation of why the student failed to meet SAP. - Should explain what has changed that will allow the student to make SAP. - Additional documentation required; see appeals form. - Outcome is a Professional Judgment decision, caseby-case and not capricious nor discriminatory. - Progress Report may be required prior to final determination. - Students may be granted only one (1) appeal. - Remedial Courses: Remedial courses are eligible for funding only if recommended on a student's educational plan by an academic counselor.
 A maximum of 30 remedial course units will be eligible for financial aid funding.